MarekKnapek/mk_clib/.github/readme.md

 ## flt

 This program prints contents of a floating point variable (assumed to be in ieee754 binary32 or binary64 format) using "basic" format.
 Basic format means non-scientific format.
 It prints all the decimal digits that could be extracted from the floating point representation, even if they are not necessary to round-trip the number back.
 It uses integer math from the `cui` library, no floating point math is performed.
+There is also [Float Analyzer](https://marekknapek.github.io/float/) on-line.

 ```bash
 $ git clone https://github.com/MarekKnapek/mk_clib.git